How It All Started

 More About Service Dogs

-I am able to visit all U.S. National Parks at no cost.
-Georgie travels on airplanes and other public transportation with no issues at all.
+I am able to visit all U.S. National Parks and bring Georgie.
+He also travels on airplanes and other public transportation with no issues at all.

 Museums, restaurants, and all the events we cover all allow Georgie to accompany me and I have never been challenged.
 He is well behaved and is always welcome.